kkrutkowski/Toeplitz-LS/README.md

 Note that Mpmath is not thread-safe by default; when using tlsdd in a multithreaded context, each worker should maintain its own mp context via mpmath.workprec() rather than mutating the global mp.prec.

 ## NaN handling
-When the system matrix at a given frequency is numerically singular, the solver returns NaN rather than raising an exception.
+When the system matrix at a given frequency is numerically unstable, the solver returns NaN rather than raising an exception.
 Use np.nanargmax() and np.nanmax() in place of their standard counterparts to safely recover the peak frequency and power without short-circuiting on degenerate bins.

+For manual filtering, call power() or autopower() with autonan=False to receive rough conditionality estimates alongside the periodogram.
+These estimates are solver-specific: LDLT reports a diagonal-ratio estimate, while the three Toeplitz solvers (levinson, zohar, and bareiss) return a reflection-coefficient-based upper bound.
+The Toeplitz estimates are generally much higher (and more reliable) for the same frequencies, so threshold values should be chosen with the solver family in mind.

 ### Example usage of tls and tlsf modules
 ```python